Rankings

 Drexel University

-While it’s a high-residency program where students must attend on-campus classes during the three regular quarters, the summer term coursework is done completely online.
+This is a high-residency program where students must attend on-campus classes during the three regular quarters.
+But the summer term coursework is done completely online.

 Hofstra University

-Full-time students have two years to complete the program, while part-time students earn the degree in three years.
-Financial aid is available even for online students.
+Full-time students have two years to complete the program.
+Part-time students earn the degree in three years.
+Financial aid is available for online students.

-Students earn the degree by completing the academic and practicum requirements of the 60-credit hour curriculum.
+Students earn the degree by completing the 60-credit hour curriculum.
 Hofstra offers a wide variety of electives that enable students to broaden their horizons while also focusing on specialization.

-Applicants must submit an art portfolio showcasing their art skills and meet the prerequisite number of credit hours in studio art and psychology.
+Applicants must submit an art portfolio showcasing their art skills.
+Completion of prerequisite courses in studio art and psychology is also a must for admission consideration.

 Seton Hill University

-Then, they enter their internship year with on-site, hands-on experiences in art therapy, including direct patient interactions.
+Then, candidates enter their internship year with on-site, hands-on experiences in art therapy.
+These include direct patient interactions.
 Students complete 700 hours of supervised practicum and internship experiences.
+The internship lasts for three semesters.

 Most students can maintain satisfactory academic progress even with a part-time or full-time job during the didactic phase of the program.
 However, the level of commitment in time and energy during the internship period means students are well-advised to focus more on their studies.